1st day: Marrakesh – Dades Gorges

 6th day: Merzouga

 In the morning, a three-hour camel ride across the great sand dunes and through the stony Sahara is scheduled, stopping to prepare lunch among the dunes.
 In the afternoon, a camel ride for another two hours is programmed to reach the high dunes (Erg Chebbi).
 From here, at 250m, the sunset is a spectacular sight.
 Dinner and the night are in a camp at the foot of the dunes.

 7th day: Merzouga – Ouarzazate

 8th day: Ouarzazate – Marrakesh

 After breakfast, there is a visit to Kasbah Taourirt which was the residence of the Pasha of Marrakesh and where he held his goods brought in the caravans from sub-Saharan Africa before he sold them.
 The day continues with a visit to Ait ben Haddou, a World Heritage site and the backdrop for many Hollywood blockbusters.
 It is the most famous Kasbah in Morocco.
-From there the road continues to Telouet, along the new asphalted road.
+From there the road continues to Telouet, along the newly asphalted road.
 This kasbah is set right in the midst of the mountains and was once the seat of the last Pasha of Marrakesh, El Glaoui, from where the highest pass in Africa, Tizi-n-Tichka was controlled.
-At the end of the afternoon we arrive in Marrakesh.
+At the end of the afternoon, we arrive in Marrakesh.

 |855 € *|